TeKrop/cursoranim/README.md

 - `drop` : drop the current dragged object under the cursor.
 To make it work, the object under the cursor must be a jQuery UI Droppable object (see [jQuery UI documentation about Droppable](https://jqueryui.com/droppable/)).
 There is not option for this action.
 - `wait` : wait a certain amount of time without doing anything. **Options** :
     - `duration` (optional) : duration of the waiting in milliseconds.
 If not provided, the defaultDuration value will be taken instead.
 - `type` : type a text into a text input or textarea.
-Coming soon...
+Using typed.js, the text is written dynamically.
+For the options, i'm using typed.js options, check [typed.js documentation](https://github.com/mattboldt/typed.js/#customization) to know which options you can use :)

 ### Initialize with options
 ```